ai4er-cdt/sea-ice-classification/README.md

 1. Clone this repository (for the latest version) or retrieve the archived copy from Zenodo
 2. Create and activate the conda environment using ```conda activate environment.yml```, which contains all required Python modules and versions.
 3. To generate ice chart and SAR tile pairs of 256x256 dimensions run: ```python tiling.py```.
 Tile pairs containing NaN values will be discarded.
-4. Follow the steps in [JASMIN.md](https://github.com/ai4er-cdt/sea-ice-classification/blob/dev/JASMIN.md) to train and test the model.
+4. Follow the steps in [JASMIN.md](https://github.com/ai4er-cdt/sea-ice-classification/blob/dev/JASMIN.md) to train and test the CNN or DT model.
 Input arguments that were modified for this project include:

     | Argument                   | Options          | Default|
     | -------------------------- |:----------------:| ------:|